PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 - `b134767b` moves the paired Swin-style window-reverse canonicalization to that owner with deterministic shared-shape cloning and complete topology/constant/metadata transactions;
-- the current checkpoint moves the Conv1D-shim Squeeze/Unary/ExpandDims
+- `b86ce908` moves the Conv1D-shim Squeeze/Unary/ExpandDims
-  canonicalization to one indexed owner with complete shape, topology, constant, dtype, and quantization transactions.
+  canonicalization to one indexed owner with complete shape, topology, constant, dtype, and quantization transactions;
+- the current checkpoint moves the adjacent rank-four Unary/Reshape/ExpandDims variant to that indexed owner, makes shared constant changes transactional, and keeps fan-out compatibility bridges topological.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain